Jack-Klingenberg/portfolio/README.md

 ---

 Below is a list of some of my more recent projects.
 I have taken the time to try and make all the code as readable as possible, as well as include either thorough documentation (for jupyter notebooks) or a ReadMe that explains the goals and structure of the project.
 Many more projects will be added as I become more available to put some time into documentation.
-For any questions, please shoot me by email.
+For any questions, or for access to my full portfolio, just shoot me an email.

 ---